Unsolicited Proposals Process

 Received applications will be held by the Adelaide PHN and assessed as a group during a formal review and assessment period.
-The timing of the review and assessment period depends on a number of factors including: availability of funding in a given financial year; other commissioning priorities; and capacity.
+The timing of the review and assessment period depends on many factors including: availability of funding in a given financial year; other commissioning priorities; and capacity.

-The period between November and February (inclusive) each year has been designated as the default review and assessment period.
+The period between 1st October and 15th January each year has been designated as the default review and assessment period.
+Applicants are encouraged to submit applications as early as possible within this period.
 Prior to the commencement of this period, the Adelaide PHN will contact all applicants who have submitted a proposal outside of the review and assessment period to confirm that they still have an interest in seeking Adelaide PHN funding.
-All funding is dependent on continued funding from the Australian Government Department of Health .
+All funding is dependent on continued funding from the Australian Government Department of Health.